ijakab/luka/README.md

 So for example:

-`response.badRequest('Some custom string')` - will send payload with status code 400, containing data key with value of empty array and message will be set to: 'Some custom string'
+`response.badRequest('Some custom string')` - will send payload with status code 400, containing data key with value of empty object and message will be set to: 'Some custom string'

-`response.ok(userObjectsFromDb)` - will send payload with status code 200, containing data key with value of user objects, and message will be set to: ''
+`response.ok(userObjectsFromDb)` - will send payload with status code 200, containing data key with array of user objects, and message will be set to: ''

+> **IMPORTANT** - if for some reason you want to force your data or message, use `_message` or `_data` key inside your response payload.

 ### Translation logic